Jesus Christ: Cult Leader?

 2. The ease of communication across language barriers, with merchants along trade routes, converting influential individuals.

-3. The written accounts of Jesus Christ came from devotees who revered him and sought to inspire others to do the same.
+3. The written accounts of Jesus Christ came from devotees who revered him, and who wanted others to revere him.

 4. Christian writings defended Christianity against opposing theological views and were disseminated globally.

-6. The execution of Jesus became a symbol of martyrdom, offering hope to potential converts: God sacrificed his only son for humanity's salvation.
+6. The execution of Jesus was transformed into a holy symbol, a divine super martyrdom offering hope to potential converts: Preaching that God sacrificed his only son to save us all, meant that deals based on salvation continued during missionary work!

 Culty Types These Days!

 The cult leader Warren Jeffs (featured in the Netflix show: Keep Sweet, Pray and Obey) and the historical figure Eoshu Msheekha (known today as Jesus Christ) are separated by over two millennia.
-Despite the differences in myth, culture, and geographical distance, it is intriguing to see how theological concepts transcend boundaries.
+Despite the differences in myth, culture, and geographical distance, it is intriguing to see how theological modes of operation can seemingly transcend boundaries.

 Charges against Jesus according to the bible: